Maromba Project In The Campos Basin Receives Green Light And Could Double Company Production By 2028

-BW Energy has just approved an estimated investment of US$1,5 billion to develop the Maromba field, located in the Campos Basin.
-With operations scheduled to begin in late 2027, the project could lead the company to double its total oil production by 2028, according to an official statement from the company.
+BW Energy has just approved an estimated investment of US$ 1.5 billion to develop the Maromba field, located in the Campos Basin.
+With operations set to begin by the end of 2027, the project could lead the company to double its total oil production by 2028, according to an official statement from the company.

-BW Energy’s Final Investment (FID) Announcement Marks Strategic Advance for the Oil Sector offshore in Brazil.
+The final investment decision (FID) announcement by BW Energy marks a strategic advancement for the offshore oil sector in Brazil.
 The Norwegian company, which already operates in fields such as Golfinho, plans to explore 123 million barrels of 2P (probable and proven) reserves in the Maromba field, according to Offshore Energy.
-The total in situ volume is estimated to exceed 500 million barrels.
+The estimate is that the total in situ volume will exceed 500 million barrels.

 The project structure includes six horizontal wells connected to a wellhead platform (WHP) adapted from a jack-up rig.
-This unit will be connected to the FPSO BW Maromba, formerly FPSO Polvo, which is undergoing renovation in China.
-The unit will have the capacity to process 65 barrels of oil per day and treat 85 barrels of water.
+This unit will be interconnected to the FPSO BW Maromba, formerly the FPSO Polvo, which is undergoing refurbishment in China.
+The unit will have the capacity to process 65,000 barrels of oil per day and handle 85,000 barrels of water.
 According to an official statement on GlobeNewswire, the vessel will be able to store up to 1 million barrels.

 -